Ramananda: Legacy

 Ramananda is often honored as the founder of Sant-parampara (literally, the tradition of bhakti sants) in north India.
 His efforts, in a time when Ganges river plains of north India was under Islamic rule, helped revive and refocus Hindus to a personalized, direct devotional form of Rama worship, his liberalism and focus on the devotee's commitment rather than birth or gender set a precedent that attracted people to spirituality from various walks of life, and his use of vernacular language instead of Sanskrit for spiritual ideas made sharing and reflection easier for the masses.

-Fourteen disciples of Ramananda
+Disciples and Lineage Accounts

-Fourteen influential disciples of Ramananda included 12 men and 2 women poet-sants.
-According to Bhaktamal, these were:
+Traditional accounts regarding Ramananda's primary disciples derive primarily from Nabhadas's Bhaktamal and Priyadas's 18th century commentary, the "Bhakti rasa bodhini".
+While popular tradition across Nothern India identifies a primary group of twelve male disciples (the "Dvadasa Mahantas"), specifically the names vary across different manuscripts and sectarian traditions.